DrewJay/VectorCommander/README.md

 but discriminator model being taught that generated PD is "fake" while standard normal distribution is "real".
 AAEs yield better results by generating more organized latent space.

 Vector-Quantized Variational Encoder (VQ-VAE) is another widely accepted improvement to some of the VAE training objectives.
-VQ-VAE maps latent vector onto embedding collection (also caled "codebook"), by measuring l2 distance between latent representation and closes embedding vector.
+VQ-VAE maps latent vector onto embedding collection (also caled "codebook"), by measuring l2 distance between latent representation and the closest embedding vector.

 ## Usage
 You can train your model by choosing your own configuration in src/settings/constants.py